STPBike/St-Paul-MN-Bike-Ped-Crashes/README.md

 This is a boilerplate [Node.js](https://nodejs.org/en/) app that parses data from the [St. Paul Open Data](https://information.stpaul.gov/datasets/stpaul::pedestrian-and-bike-crash-dataset-/explore?location=44.944520%2C-93.105671%2C13.03) resource.

+### CSV Exports

+If you just want to download the CSV files, you can find them [here](https://github.com/STPBike/St-Paul-MN-Bike-Ped-Crashes/tree/main/csvExports).

 ## Crash Data

 The main parsed dataset is accessed via `parsedData` in `index.js`.